Frictionless Fraud Detection Meets Contactless Payments

 Many retailers and restaurants are looking to rapidly upgrade their payment processes to meet this demand for contactless payments and the ease of integration of QR Code contactless payment has resulted in a big surge in usage.
 For retailers the advantage of QR codes over NFC technology is that QR codes can be sent and received by any smartphone, requiring no point-of-sale (POS) infrastructure.
-In addition QR Code contactless payments can be added to existing retailer mobile apps, providing opportunity for increased stickiness and increased conversions.
+In addition, QR Code contactless payments can be added to existing retailer mobile apps, providing an opportunity for increased stickiness and increased conversions.

 QR code technology makes it easy for merchants to either provide a QR code or scan a user’s code, depending on process preference and data connectivity.
 For the merchant, this can eliminate the cost of a POS system and the fees associated with accepting credit cards.
 For the user, this means less friction and more convenience, leading to increased conversions for the merchant.